ferhdamasceno/ferhdamasceno/README.md

 ---

-_Study hard what interests you the most in the most undisciplined, irreverent and original manner possible._
+_"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."_